 Finding and getting a replacement part for a piece of construction equipment is not always easy, even in today’s digital world.
 But Gearflow, a fledgling construction industry online marketplace, is gaining traction as a portal offering products ranging from backhoe and crane equipment to hydraulics and engine components from dozens of suppliers.

 Launched in 2018, Gearflow is processing more than half of its online orders from repeat buyers, and in the third quarter of this year more than doubled its number of new customers, CEO Luke Powers says.
+(Powers will speak on B2B marketplaces during the June 17 online event, Breaking the Barriers to B2B Ecommerce Success, hosted by Digital Commerce 360.)

 Powers co-founded Gearflow with Ben Preston, the company’s chief marketing officer, to fill what they figured was a major void in the business of selling construction equipment parts.
 Many manufacturers and parts dealers don’t have an online presence, and if they do, their websites lack many of the ecommerce features buyers expect, such as real-time inventory counts, projected delivery dates and even the ability to purchase a part online.